dsidavis/DSIWeb/INSTRUCTIONS.md

 in the metadata.
 We could probably  use draft and exclude these.

-1. To have an entry appear in the first group of the News feed, set the category to `APriority`.
+1. To have an entry appear in the first group of the News feed, set the `Priority` attribute (the value does not matter).
-Unfortunately, this means that it is no longer in the original category!

-1. Introduce a new category with
+1. Use tags for labelling rather than categories.
+Set tags with:
 ```
-Category: name
+Tags: tag1, tag2
 ```
+The first tag may receive special treatment.

+1. Categories are used for structure and set by subdirectory names in the `articles/` directory.
+Only set the `Category` attribute as an override.

-If you want this to be considered for the News on the front page, edit pelicanconf.py and add the name to EVENTS_TAGS
+1. If you want an article to be considered for the News on the front page, place it in `articles/News/`.